bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

    have more information, "E" or "Z"?
 Since we know "E" is the most common letter in the English language, we can usually guess when the next character is an "E".
 So we'll be less surprised when it happens, thus it has a relatively low amount of information that is being transmitted.
-Conversly, "Z" is an uncommon letter.
+Conversely, "Z" is an uncommon letter.
 So we would probably not guess that it's coming next and be surprised when it does, thus "Z" conveys more information than "E" in this situation.
 This is akin to modelling a probability distribution over the